“The two most important days in your life are the day you are born and the day you find out why.” -Mark Twain

 But, there was this strong desire to take this step, which I couldn’t explain why; not to my management, not to my colleagues, not even to myself!
 I have read about passion and calling and things like that which never really made sense to me until then, but now I understand what they mean by that.

 There was this gradual transformation that led me to question not only what we put in our body and on our body but also what we surround ourselves with.
 My perspective changed on daily choices we made as a family for food, home care, personal care and how to keep it toxin-free.
-As it turns out that there are plenty of wonderful chemical-free options already available to us in the form of our ancient practices but somehow in the blind race of modernism we have forgotten all those.
+As it turns out that there are plenty of wonderful chemical-free options already available to us in the form of our ancient practices but somehow in the blind race of modernism and convenience we have forgotten all those.

 This new journey also taught me some valuable life lessons along the way; to not be afraid to tread the unknown path…the path less travelled; to not be afraid of breaking free of the cookie-cutter mould of life society teaches us to pursue; to not live life bound to a stereotype of what is expected of you.